rodneyshupe/Cookbook/Recipes/Sauces/TurkeyGravy.rst

 Directions
 ----------

-1. Make the Broth: Heat oil in large saucepan over medium-high heat.
-    Brown turkey giblets and neck for 5 minutes.
-Cook onion for 3 minutes.
-Cover and cook over low heat for 20 minutes.
+1. Make the broth: Heat oil in a large saucepan over medium-high heat, then brown the turkey giblets and neck for 5 minutes.
+Cook the onion for 3 minutes, then cover and cook over low heat for 20 minutes.
-2. Add chicken broth and water, scrape pan bottom, and bring to boil.
-    Add herbs and simmer, skimming foam from surface, for 30 minutes.
+2. Add the chicken broth and water, scrape the pan bottom, and bring to a boil.
+Add the herbs and simmer, skimming foam from the surface, for 30 minutes.
-3. Pour broth through fine-mesh strainer.
-Reserve and dice heart and gizzard.
-Refrigerate broth and diced giblets until ready to use.
+3. Pour the broth through a fine-mesh strainer, then reserve and dice the heart and gizzard.
+Refrigerate the broth and diced giblets until ready to use.
-4. Make the Roux and Thicken the Broth: Melt butter in large saucepan over medium-low heat.
-Whisk in flour.
-Cook, stirring constantly, until nutty brown and fragrant, 10 to 15 minutes.
-Bring reserved turkey broth to simmer.
+4. Make the roux and thicken the broth: Melt the butter in a large saucepan over medium-low heat and whisk in the flour.
+Cook, stirring constantly, until nutty brown and fragrant, 10 to 15 minutes, then bring the reserved turkey broth to a simmer.
-5. Gradually add hot turkey broth to roux.
-Vigorous and constant whisking at this point is key to avoiding lumps.
-Reserve 1 cup of broth for deglazing roasting pan (see #9).
+5. Gradually add the hot turkey broth to the roux, whisking vigorously and constantly to avoid lumps.
+Reserve 1 cup of broth for deglazing the roasting pan (see #9).
-6. Simmer gravy, stirring occasionally and skimming scum from surface with spoon, until thickened, about 30 minutes.
-Set aside, covered, until turkey is done.
+6. Simmer the gravy, stirring occasionally and skimming scum from the surface with a spoon, until thickened, about 30 minutes.
+Set aside, covered, until the turkey is done.
-7. Deglaze the Pan and Add the Drippings To the Gravy: Pour drippings through mesh strainer set over measuring cup.
-Let liquid settle until fat rises to top.
-Return vegetables in strainer to roasting pan.
+7. Deglaze the pan and add the drippings to the gravy: Pour the drippings through a mesh strainer set over a measuring cup and let the liquid settle until the fat rises to the top.
+Return the vegetables in the strainer to the roasting pan.
-8. Tilt measuring cup and use wide, shallow soup spoon to skim fat off surface.
-Reserve defatted drippings.
-Return gravy in saucepan to simmer.
+8. Tilt the measuring cup and use a wide, shallow soup spoon to skim the fat off the surface.
+Reserve the defatted drippings, then return the gravy in the saucepan to a simmer.
-9. Place roasting pan over two burners at medium-high heat.
-Add wine and reserved 1 cup broth and scrape up browned bits in pan.
-Boil until liquid reduces by half, 5 minutes.
+9. Place the roasting pan over two burners at medium-high heat.
+Add the wine and reserved 1 cup broth and scrape up the browned bits in the pan.
+Boil until the liquid reduces by half, 5 minutes.
-10. Strain roasting pan liquid into gravy, pressing on solids to extract all liquid.
-Add defatted drippings to taste.
-Stir in giblets and serve.
+10. Strain the roasting pan liquid into the gravy, pressing on the solids to extract all the liquid.
+Add the defatted drippings to taste, then stir in the giblets and serve.